Lidarr keeps that Album set full, but what about all those singles you want? Well, this will help you grab them and stuff them into Navidrome :)

 GET /api/jobs/{id} Get job status (includes metadata_source)

-GET /api/jobs/{id}/download Download the audio file to browser (completed jobs only; accepts ?api_key= for browser-native downloads)
+GET /api/jobs/{id}/download Download the audio file to browser (completed jobs only; use bearer auth, a short-lived download_token, or X-API-Key)

 GET /api/jobs/{id}/stream Stream audio file for in-browser playback (completed jobs only)